Mario Galinović

 Mario Galinović (born 15 November 1976) is a former Croatian footballer who played as a goalkeeper.
+He is currently goalkeeping coach at Cardiff City.

+Galinović played most of his 19-year career in Croatia and Greece.

 Club career

 NK Osijek

 Galinović started his professional career with Croatian First League side NK Osijek, where he was part of the first team from 1993 until 2002.
 With the club, he also played in the UEFA Cup in 1998 and 1999, and won the Croatian Cup in 1999.
 In 2002, he moved to another Croatian First League side, NK Kamen Ingrad, and spent two seasons with the club as their first-choice goalkeeper.
 While at Kamen Ingrad, he also played in both of the club's two UEFA Cup matches against famous German club FC Schalke 04 in 2003, where they narrowly lost 1–0 on aggregate, conceding the only goal 14 minutes before the end of the second leg played in Gelsenkirchen.

 Panathinaikos

 He moved to Panathinaikos on a free transfer in July 2004.
 With the team, he also managed to make his UEFA Champions League debut, against Rosenborg BK in September 2004, subsequently making another appearance in the competition that season and also playing in both of the club's third-round UEFA Cup matches against FC Sevilla in February 2005, where they lost 2–1 on aggregate.
 He was then the club's first-choice goalkeeper in the 2005–06 UEFA Champions League season and appeared in all of their six group matches before they exited the competition in the first round.

 Galinović made his first appearance in UEFA Champions League against Rosenborg BK, on 14 September 2004.

 In 20 appearances, he managed to keep a clean sheet seven times; most importantly, those matches with FC Barcelona and Inter Milan.
 He also managed to keep a clean sheet for three matches in a row.